josh-jacobson/lambda-lecture-notes/3-1-advanced-react/1-class-components.md

 ES6 provides a syntax for object-oriented programming that is more familiar to coders from more traditional object-oriented languages (e.g., C++, Python, Ruby), but this syntax doesn't actually change the protoype-based inheritance model of JavaScript.

 In other languages, a class constructor creates an instance of the class, but a constructor in JavaScript is simply a function that returns an object.
 You've seen constructors like `String`, `Array` and `Object` that are built into JavaScript and we've also defined our own.
-The differences between true class-based OOP and what we do in JavaScript won't make much difference for our puroses in React, but just know that Babel compiles down to a function prototype definition when you define an ES6 `class`.
+The subtle differences between true class-based OOP and what we do in JavaScript won't make much difference for our purposes in React, but just know that Babel compiles your ES6 `class` down to a constructor and function definitions on its prototype.

-In React, when we define a class component that `extends React.Component` we're basically just cloning that base component class and extending it with our own custom behavior.
+In React, when we define a class component that `extends React.Component` we're basically just taking that base component class and extending it with our own custom behavior.

 ## React Class Component Syntax